 How does The Wai Kai Wave compare to other locations?
 What makes it different?

-This is the largest deep-water standing surf wave at 100-feet wide, and is 45 feet wider than any current citywave® surf parks.
+This is the widest surfable wave face of any deep-water standing surf wave at 100 feet, which is 45 feet wider than any current citywave® surf park.
 It is not a novelty or amusement product like those that use shallow-water sheet-wave technology at water parks and on cruise ships.
+We can create perfect endless and adjustable waves from 2-feet to head high, and adjustments for creating breaking sections for attacking the lip or launching airs.
 The Wai Kai Wave is truly a facility for sport and recreation.
-We can create perfect endless and adjustable waves from 2-feet to head high, and adjustments for creating breaking sections for attacking the lip or launching airs.

 What is a Deep Water Wave aka River Surfing?